jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

   .then(null, handleError);
 ```

 Because the two first ```then``` calls doesn't have a onreject handler they will pass the rejection reason to the next promise until someone handles that error.
-More interesting if a promise is reject none of the fulfill handlers here will be called.
+More interesting if a promise is rejected none of the fulfill handlers here will be called.

 The other interesting thing about this is that if you throw an exception inside a then call the promise will be rejected.